oracle/gdk-vscode-extensions/micronaut/README.md

 * **Micronaut: Show Micronaut Tools Page**: show the Micronaut Tools page with basic information describing this extension
 * **Micronaut: Create Micronaut Project**: create a Micronaut project
 * **Micronaut: Build Native Executable**: build a native executable of your application using GraalVM native image
-* **Micronaut: Build ...**: offers several the most important build tasks/targets wrapped as predefined commands for your Micronaut project
+* **Micronaut: Build...**: offers several the most important build tasks/targets wrapped as predefined commands for your Micronaut project
-* **Micronaut: Deploy ...**: deploys either a JVM container or native executable container into Container registry.
+* **Micronaut: Deploy...**: deploys either a JVM container or native executable container into Container registry.
 Container registry MUST be configured in docker toolchain on the machine from which deployment is initiated.
 See your docker tools documentation.
 * **Micronaut: Create Kubernetes Deployment Resource**: create a Kubernetes deployment resource for your application